 Like many pet owners, I had previously bought into the justifications for early spay and neuter.
 We’ve all been inundated with spay-neuter information that suggests that the Thing To Do is to have your pet neutered at around 6 months of age, or possibly earlier.
 Heck, the kittens I’ve had here have undergone pediatric neutering before going to their new homes.
+These info is really important to know to keep your pets healthy, just like us, animals need a lot of attention, although usually humans tend to get sick more often but there are a lot of ways to heal us because medicine is really advanced for us, for example you know what is the average height for women? well that matters as well when taking treatment into consideration.

 However, Sid is intact, and going to stay that way until he’s about two years old.
 For the short version of why, Caninesports.com has the Reader’s Digest version.
 Specifically check out the section titled “orthopedic concerns”.
 Dogs neutered before 5 1/2 months have a higher risk of rupture in the Cranial Cruciate Ligament, an important one for stabilizing the knee.
 They’re also at higher risk of hip dysplasia.
 Also check out the section on cancer below that; dogs neutered before one year of age are at increased risk of bone cancer and hemangiosarcoma, which most commonly affects the heart in dogs.